 1. National Pension Scheme (NPS)

-NPS is a pension program implemented by the government of India under the purview of Pension Fund Regulatory and Development Authority (PFRDA).
+NPS is a pension program implemented by the Government of India under the purview of the Pension Fund Regulatory and Development Authority (PFRDA).

-Applicability: NPS applies to any Indian citizen between the age of 18 and 60 capable of investing Rs 500 initially in the NPS Tier I account and subsequently Rs 1000 every year thereafter till the age of 601.
+NPS applies to any Indian citizen between the age of 18 and 60 years, capable of investing 500/- initially in the NPS Tier I account and subsequently 1000/- every year thereafter till the age of 601.

 - Default Scheme: Investments would be done in default schemes of 3 different PSU pension funds in a predefined proportion